-The ASH Minority Medical Student Award Program (MMSAP) has a new yearlong research option, which provides the opportunity for medical students to gain experience in hematology research and to learn more about the specialty by immersing themselves in a yearlong laboratory, translational, or research project under the mentorship of an ASH member.
-Students must take a year off from medical school during what would otherwise be their second, third, or fourth year of medical school.
+The ASH Minority Medical Student Award Program (MMSAP) has a yearlong research option, which requires students to take a year off from medical school during what would otherwise be their second, third, or fourth year of medical school

 The total amount of the award is $42,000, which includes: